 Vignetting

-Vignetting is one of those characteristics we just have to accept with smaller lenses like this.
-I personally don’t mind it, and it’s not very bad on this lens compared to some of their other lenses, like the 15mm Heliar III.
+Vignetting is one characteristic we must accept with smaller lenses like this.
+I don’t mind it, and it’s not very bad on this lens compared to some of their other lenses, like the 15mm Heliar III.
 By f4, it clears up nicely but is still there even at higher apertures.

 There is also no Lightroom profile correction for this lens, so if you notice vignetting, you must manually remove it.

-I’ll be testing this lens on more cameras but expect it to perform differently on different systems as they all have different sensor stacks.
+I’ll test this lens on more cameras, but expect it to perform differently on different systems as they all have different sensor stacks.
 I imagine we’ll see less vignetting on the Canon EOS R vs the A7III because of the smaller focus stack.

 Voitglander 35mm f1.7 On The EOS R